aurthar007/signup1/README.md

 Once we've completed these steps, we signup page code will be uploaded to your GitHub repository.

-Now, we can access your signup page on GitHub by visiting https://github.com/your-username/your-repository-name.
+Now, we can access your signup page on GitHub.